What Triggers an EDD Payroll Tax Audit?

 📍 Based in Orange County.
 Serving clients statewide.

-• How far back can they go?
+How far back can the EDD audit my business?

 📣 About the Author